-A positive mom knows the power of words, that words have meaning beyond the dictionary.
+A positive mom knows the power of words.
+Words have meaning beyond the dictionary.
 Words carry energy that can shape our destiny.
 Words can aid us or derail us from designing a purposeful, conscious life, a life we love living.

-The Bible teaches us that “Death and Life are in the power of the tongue,” (Proverbs 18:21) and the better I get with words, the more aware I am about the life and death in the words I hear, speak, read, and write.
+I always quote the Bible verse that teaches us that “Death and Life are in the power of the tongue,” (Proverbs 18:21).
+The better I get with words, the more aware I am about the life and death in the words I hear, speak, read, and write.

-There’s one word in particular that I’ve come to see as toxic; so toxic that I banned it from my vocabulary.
+There’s one word in particular that I’ve come to see as toxic; so toxic that I banned it from my vocabulary a long time ago.
 I’ll give you some hints!

 I should spend more time with my kids